ashkanRmk/FastCrud/README.md

 * **Self-documenting** — `.WithOpenApi()` generates clean Swagger UI automatically
 * **Extensible** — easy to override individual endpoints (example included)

-This readme shows how to add **new CRUD steps** and customize per-entity options.

 ---

 ## 🧱 How to add a new entity with CRUD